 ASU’s New College of Interdisciplinary Arts and Sciences offers a Master of Arts in Communication Studies, with a particular emphasis in advocacy, for students who would like to study advanced communication theories and learn skills that are applicable to a wide range of careers in communication.
 This program covers persuasive communication, communication research methodology, and communication for humanistic objectives.

-Finally, ASU’s Walter Cronkite School of Journalism and Mass Communication offers a Master of Mass Communication program for journalists and other communication professionals who already have substantial career experience, and who wish to build new skills to advance their career.
+Finally, ASU’s Walter Cronkite School of Journalism and Mass Communication offers two different Master’s of Mass Communication degree tracks.
+First, there is a mid-career program designed for journalists and other communication professionals who already have substantial career experience, and wish to build new skills to advance their career.
 Students who are admitted into this program are paired with a Cronkite faculty member and are allowed to customize their program according to their goals.
+The second Master of Mass Communication track at ASU is open to any student with a bachelor’s degree.
+Students in this program can choose to focus in either Journalism or Strategic Communications.
 All of ASU’s master’s in communication programs require students to complete a “Capstone Experience,” which, depending on the program, may be a research thesis, an applied project, a portfolio, and/or a comprehensive examination to demonstrate what they have learned during their program.

-Northern Arizona University’s School of Communication offers a Master of Arts in Communication with emphases in General Communication and Documentary Studies.
-Students in this program take courses in communication theory and its application, the history of and recent developments in communication research, and methods of communication research and criticism.
-Students in the General Communication track then take elective courses that are relevant to their interests in communication and communication studies.
+Northern Arizona University’s (NAU) School of Communication offers a Master of Arts in Communication with optional emphasis areas in Documentary Studies, and Strategic Communication.
+This program has both campus and hybrid options.
+(In addition, this program is available fully online, but without the optional emphasis areas; please see the section below on online programs for more details.)
+Students in this program take core courses in communication theory and its application, the history of and recent developments in communication research, and methods of communication research and criticism.
+Students in the Strategic Communication track take courses in reputation management, social media analytics, audience psychology and behavior, crisis communication, and promotional content development.
 Students who elect to take the Documentary Studies track take classes in storytelling and other documentary skills, documentary research, and the history of the documentary as a narrative form.
-Students of this program must complete either a research thesis or project to demonstrate their understanding of program concepts.
+Students of NAU’s program must complete either a research thesis or project to demonstrate their understanding of program concepts.

 The University of Arizona’s Department of Communication offers a Master of Arts in Communication with areas of specialization in Interpersonal Communication, Media, and Health Communication.
 The program is designed to be flexible so that students can tailor their course selections according to their academic interests and career goals.
 The Interpersonal Communication specialization allows students to explore communication dynamics between individuals and small groups through courses that cover family communication, team dynamics, intercultural communication, and more.